tanishapritha/return-risk-predictor/README.md

 ---
 ```

-Your app will deploy automatically once the files are uploaded.

-## Contact

-Built by **Tanisha Pritha**
 Hugging Face: https://huggingface.co/tanishapritha

 If you found this project useful, feel free to star the repository or share it.